SeanK27/ElectricWheelChair/README.md

 :white_check_mark: Initial software for full movement range

-:hourglass_flowing_sand: Heading drift correction with IMU

-:hourglass_flowing_sand: Computer vision and marker following
+:white_check_mark: Computer vision and marker following

 :sparkles: GPS and other sensors for path finding